top of page

 is such a dangerous thing.

-every spring when the ice melts up North
+Every spring when the ice melts up North

-and the rain softens the earth for harvest
+and the rain softens the earth for harvest,

-the hydrologic prediction graphs raise
+the hydrologic graphs rise and fall

 like trickle-down economics